sumayyashajahan/bank_loan-report-analysis/README.md

 - Funded amounts and repayments over time.
 - Seasonal patterns identified.

 SQL date functions were used for time-based grouping and trend analysis.
+Excel dashbord helps easy visualisation.

 ---